10 Snake Families With Just One Member

 Source: iNaturalist user Ryan van Huyssteen – CC BY-SA 4.0

-This species lives in South Africa, Zimbabwe and Mozambique.
-Cape reed snakes are a slow-moving species with wide colour variation.
-They can be black with gold dots, grassy green, or parched beige just as commonly.
-Their name comes from their habitat: they love to lurk in reed beds and riverine vegetation.
+This mildly venomous species lives in South Africa, Zimbabwe and Mozambique.
+Cape reed snakes (Amplorhinus multimaculatus) reach a maximum of just 63cm, and are a slow-moving species with a wide colour variation.
+Their name comes from their habitats, as they love to lurk in thick reed beds and riverine vegetation.

-Amplorhinus multimaculatus gravitates towards moister areas in general, and are the sole member of the Amplurhonius family.
+Cape reed snakes gravitate towards moister areas in general, and are the sole member of the Amplorhinus genus worldwide.
 They were discovered in 1847, and given the modern name straight away.
-Then they were switched to the large skaapsteker (Psammophylax) family, before being moved back to the unique Amplurhonius family in 1896.
+Then they were switched to the large skaapsteker (Psammophylax) genus, before being moved back to Amplurhonius in 1896.
+Ever since then, they’ve been the only member of this genus.
+Its closest relatives are actually the harmless Duberria slug-eating snakes, which are all native to Africa.

-Up close, this is a menacing looking snake, and you might think there’s a sprinkling of mamba DNA in the mix somewhere.
-But its closest relatives are actually the Duberria slug eating snakes, such as the common slug eater (Duberria lutrix) native to southern Africa.
-Cape reed snakes possess venom, but aren’t much of a threat.
-In this 1960 report, a guy thrust his hand into a bag of collected snakes, withdrew it and noticed a reed snake fastening onto his finger, chewing vigorously.
+Cape reed snakes are venomous, but barely a threat to humans.
+In this 1960 report, a guy thrust his hand into a bag of collected snakes, withdrew it, and noticed a reed snake fastened onto his finger, chewing vigorously.
 He removed the snake after a few seconds, and quickly felt a burning pain.
-His finger became inflamed, which lasted for 24 hours, but there were no symptoms beyond local.
+His finger became inflamed, which lasted for 24 hours, but there were no symptoms other than local.

 Leave a Comment